Ali's June Gardening Newsletter

 Weed seedlings are also growing well at this time of year and need regular attention.
 They thrive on rain and sunshine so now’s the time to start getting on top of them, by spending 10 minutes a day pulling them out before they seed.

 The warmer weather can lead to food shortages amongst garden birds, meaning we should still be leaving food out to supplement their diet.
-We’d recommend a high protein seed mix or peanuts to ensure our garden visitors have energy throughout the summer.
+We’d recommend a high protein seed mix or peanuts to ensure our garden visitors have energy throughout the summer

 In warm weather, it's important to clean feeders and bird baths thoroughly to prevent the spread of diseases.
 It’s also essential to provide water for both drinking and bathing.